bmatsuo/lmdb-go/README.md

 ```

 An experimental utility package that provides synchronization necessary to
 change an environment's map size after initialization.
-Facilities are provided
+The package provides
-to automatically manage database size, similar to BoltDB.
+error handlers to automatically manage database size and retry failed
+transactions.

-The **lmdbsync** package is usable for synchronization but its resizing
+The **lmdbsync** package is usable but the implementation of Handlers are
-behavior should be considered highly unstable and may change without notice
+unstable and may change in incompatible ways without notice.
+The use cases of
-between releases.
-Its use case is real but somewhat niche and requires much
+dynamic map sizes and multiprocessing are niche and the package requires much
+more development driven by practical feedback before the Handler API and the
-more feedback driven development before it can be considered stable.
+provided implementations can be considered stable.

 ## Key Features